 How Do I Determine the Tax Implications of Offering Equity Abroad?

 The simplest way to offer equity is to allocate a set number of shares, which will be taxable at the standard rate in the current year in which they are offered.
 Because there is a known value to the shares, this is typically the most straightforward method.
-When offering options, the allocation become a little more complex.
-And when you consider the intricacies of foreign laws and cross-border administration, offering options become even more multifaceted.
+When offering options, the allocation becomes a little more complex.
+And when you consider the intricacies of foreign laws and cross-border administration, offering options becomes even more multifaceted.

 Furthermore, it is also important to consider that options usually have a lifespan before they expire (10 years, for example).
 Options also have a strike price that is often not the same as fair market value, which can result in a spread.
 If the spread is positive, this becomes taxable income.